Ideal Customer Profiles: What They Are and Why They’re Important

-Once you have a complete understanding of your ideal customer, you can start thinking about how to reach them.
-In the next step, we’ll take a look at some of the best ways to market to your ideal customer.
+Once you have a complete understanding of your target group, you can start thinking about how to reach them.

 Step four: developing a marketing strategy

-Now that you know who your ideal customer is, it’s time to start thinking about how to reach them and how to win them over.
+Now that you know who you want to target, it’s time to start thinking about how to reach those customers and how to win them over.